Updated September 2023

 In most cases, if you are a reasonably healthy person with an un-compromised immune system, the flu will run its course.

-We’ve been providing care for Triangle residents for more than 40 years, so we’ve seen a lot of flu seasons come and go.
+We’ve been providing care for Triangle residents for decades, so we’ve seen a lot of flu seasons come and go.